davetron5000/faas-is-a-what-now/markdown/only_functions.md

 !STOPBG{output=true} node js/server.js

-It's also worth pointing out that the traditional way to do Business Intelligence like this is to allow the data scientists to reach into our databases directly.
-This couples them to our schema and presents operational challenges (e.g. if they run an inefficient query against our production system).
-By using events, they are totally decoupled and we can evolve our systems independently—as long as we continue to send the messages in the right way (which we'll talk about more in a few chapters).
+Notice that we didn't change *any* of the existing code.
+Also notice that our data science team got what it needed without having to know about the underlying database schema.
+Traditionally, business intelligence teams would pull from a backup or read replica, which couples them to that schema, making it harder to change (or worse, affecting production workloads).
+That's not possible here—by design.
+All we have to do is make sure the schema of the *messages* stays the same (which we'll talk about more in a few chapters).

-If you imagine this way of working, and apply it to a large system where no one person can understand how it all works, and where various teams of engineers are responsible for different business functions, this has a lot of advantages.
-In our example above, it's actually pretty difficult to break the email-sign-up flow by adding more logic to it.
-We could add many other functions to this flow without ever having to worry about the main flow breaking.
+Now, take these concepts and think about a more realistic large system, evolved over years.
+It's impossible for one person to understand such systems—they are too large.
+If said system is built using decoupled message-based interactions, it should be much harder to break and thus easier to change.
+We demonstrated that just now—the new function for the data science team would not be able to break the core functions already implemented.

 Aside from the programming model, there are operational advantages to this as well.